cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 ### Implementation

 The following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM system instead.

-Additionally, the implementation instructions associated with assigning roles to users will be revised in an upcoming release to incorporate functionality provided by the Azure AD [PIM for Groups](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/concept-pim-for-groups) feature.
+Many of the manual steps described per the instructions in this section are labor intensive.
+We recommend running the ScubaGear tool instead.

 #### MS.AAD.7.1v1 Instructions

+When performing these instructions count each distinct username only once.
+Do not double count.
+Once you finish counting go to the **Final Count** section.

 1. In **Azure Active Directory** select **Roles and administrators.**